peuanthinsan/auth/README.md

 a request using `POST /friends/request` and accept with `POST /friends/requests/{id}/accept`.
 A user's friends are listed via `GET /friends` and can be removed with `DELETE /friends/{id}`.
+Users may also share updates by creating posts with optional images using `POST /posts`.
+Posts are fetched via `GET /posts` and support reactions with `POST /posts/{id}/like`.
+Comments can be added or viewed through `POST /posts/{id}/comments` and `GET /posts/{id}/comments`.

 When the server is running you can explore all endpoints using Swagger UI at [`/api-docs`](http://localhost:3000/api-docs).